Cimpress/cimpress-translations-webpack-plugin/README.md

 ##### kmsClientIdAuthorizer(clientId, encryptedClientSecret)

 The module uses the Client Credentials Grant authentication flow to obtain a valid access token.
 An encrypted client secret is stored in your webpack configuration and is decrypted using AWS KMS.
+To configure KMS import `aws-sdk` and set the aws configuration directly.
+The `aws-sdk` configuration will be reused in this library.

 ## Live development